-Software as a Service (SaaS) is becoming increasingly popular among a variety of organizations.
-But many are quickly discovering that one of the advantages to SaaS is also paradoxically one of its biggest challenges—applications change more frequently than most on-premise applications.
+Many are discovering that one of the advantages to SaaS is also, paradoxically, one of its biggest challenges: its applications change more frequently than that of most on-premise counterparts.

-That presents a challenge for SaaS users: how can you not only ensure that employees initially learn the application, but also keep up with updates so the application continues to provide value?
-The answer comes from another aspect of the consumerization of IT: gamification.
+That presents a challenge for SaaS users: how can you not only ensure employees initially learn the application, but also keep pace with updates?

-To maximize your SaaS investment, you must tackle three key areas:
+To maximize your SaaS investment, tackle three key areas:

-Rapid initial adoption.
-Motivate your employees to switch from working with the legacy application to the new system.
+Rapid initial adoption—Motivate employees to switch from working with the legacy application to the new system.

-Data accuracy.
-Ensure that you enter and update information into the new application regularly.
+Data accuracy—Ensure you enter and update information into the new application regularly.